 Allow for Fantasizing

 Fantasizing can be an effective form of creative problem-solving.

 Take time each and every day to remove yourself from physical reality and fantasize about creating a perfect life where everything you imagine becomes your reality.

-This process will help to loosen your mind, and may very well open the doors to a set of insightful ideas that will assist you with overcoming your problems more effectively.
+This process will help to loosen your mind, and may very well open the doors to a set of insightful ideas that will assist you in overcoming your problems more effectively.

 Allow for Playfulness

 Playfulness is another endearing quality that you must cultivate every single day.

 Perceive each and every problem as an intriguing game that you must win at all costs.
 Play this game, have fun, and enjoy the experience to its fullest.